spsforks/QB64-Wiki/LSET.md

 ```

-*Example 2:* How LSET can define two different string length values in one statement.
+How LSET can define two different string length values in one statement.

 ```vb